 Verdict – The Best DFS Site in Australia

 I firmly believe that Draftstars is the best fantasy sports site in Australia.
-Here you can enjoy all of the domestic and international sports, as well as horse and greyhound racing.
+You can enjoy pretty much every single domestic and international league, as well as horse and greyhound racing.
 Draftstars offers a user-friendly website and a fantastic mobile app that runs smoothly on all devices.
-On top of that, you can choose between several game types to find the one that best suits your needs.
+On top of that, they even feature lots of different types of games, with something to suit everyone’s betting styles.

-But as I pointed out in this Draftstars review, there are a few downsides as well.
-In my opinion, the biggest one of them is the lack of more ways to contact customer support.
-However, if we look at Draftstars betting products only, they are almost perfect.
-So, if you’re searching where to enjoy some daily fantasy sports, note that joining Draftstars is probably the best decision you can make.
+But, as I pointed out in this Draftstars review, there are a few downsides as well.
+In my opinion, the biggest one of them is the lack of ways to contact customer support.
+However, we can’t deny that Draftstars’ actual DFS products are as close to perfect as it gets.
+So, if you’re looking to enjoy some daily fantasy sports, joining Draftstars is probably the best decision you can make.

 What sports are on offer at Draftstars?

 Draftstars is covering a broad range of sports.
 They are specialised in domestic sports, like NRL and AFL.
 But you can also get involved with soccer, NBA basketball, cricket and so on.
-To learn more about fantasy sports with Draftstars, take a look at the review above.
+To learn more about fantasy sports with Draftstars, take a look at our full review.

 How does Draftstars scoring works?